 Cast Handbook: Participants in Lincoln Midwest Ballet Company

-(2) The Artistic Director is hired by the Board to professionally manage specific responsibilities, such as selection of the artistic staff, which includes the ballet mistress, costume director, stage manager, lighting designer, hand-prop coordinator, guest artists, and the scenic director for all shows.
+(2) The Artistic Director is hired by the Board to professionally manage specific responsibilities, such as selection of the artistic staff, which includes the rehearsal assistants, costume director, stage manager, lighting designer, hand-prop coordinator, guest artists, and the scenic director for all shows.
 The Artistic Director develops and supervises the Company’s programs that implement the above Mission Statement.